Drums on Fire Mountain

-Drums on Fire Mountain is a 1984 adventure module for the Expert Rules of the Dungeons & Dragons fantasy role-playing game.
-It was written by Graeme Morris and Tom Kirby and published by TSR.
+Drums on Fire Mountain is an adventure module published by TSR in 1984 for the Expert Rules of the Dungeons & Dragons fantasy role-playing game.
+It was the eighth "Expert" adventure to be published.

 Plot summary

-Drums on Fire Mountain is an adventure scenario taking place on a jungle island, where the player characters will need to explore ancient tunnels located beneath the volcanic mountain.
+Drums on Fire Mountain is an adventure scenario taking place on a jungle island, where the player characters explore ancient tunnels located beneath the volcanic mountain.

 The waterways located southeast of Thyatis have a reputation for danger, with legends of green-skinned pirates and living fogs.
 Shipping is the area has recently been disrupted and an expedition was mounted to discover the cause but came back badly damaged and with only a single prisoner.

 This scenario occurs southeast from the Thyatian Empire, set on a geographically isolated volcanic island that has no connections to the other nations in the world.
 The player characters are receive an explanation from the Master of the Seafaring Merchants Guild, and then confront a tribe of green-skinned humanoids who serve a pig Immortal.

 Publication history

+In the late 1970s, D&D co-creator Gary Gygax met with British game designers Ian Livingstone and Steve Jackson, and granted exclusive rights to their company Games Workshop to distribute TSR products in the United Kingdom.
+This eventually led to the creation of TSR Hobbies UK Ltd. in 1980, headed by Don Turnbull.
+In addition to printing their own versions of various D&D and AD&D titles in order to avoid high import costs, the new company also created some original material.

-X8 Drums on Fire Mountain was published by TSR in 1984 as a 32-page booklet with an outer folder, and was written by Graeme Morris and Tom Kirby, with art by Brian Williams.
-The module features additional artwork by Paul Ruiz.
-The scenario was written for the Expert Rules.
+With the release of a Basic and an Expert version of D&D, TSR published Basic (B) modules and Expert (X) modules.The eighth adventure released in the "X" line, X8 Drums on Fire Mountain, was created by TSR Hobbies UK, written by Graeme Morris and Tom Kirby, with cover art by Brian Williams and interior art by Paul Ruiz.